 Sciatica pain in pregnancy

-Sciatica pain is due to compression sciatic nerve In pregnancy this can be caused by the pressure of the gravid uterus and in advanced pregnancy of the baby on the sciatic nerve.
-I once had a gynaecology patient who had severe sciatica and a large fibroid uterus...
+What Can Ease Sciatic Nerve Pain During Pregnancy?
+Sciatica pain in pregnancy is due to compression on the sciatic nerve.
+For pregnant women, this can be caused by the pressure of the gravid uterus, and in advanced pregnancy, by the baby pressing on the sciatic nerve....

 Can pregnant women eat pineapples and papayas?